|

 Soil

 lawn should have soil samples tested.
-The result of
+Most homeowners and

-pesticides without testing is at best a potential waste of
+and pesticides without testing is at best a potential waste

 environment.
 We utilize respected testing labs and use